pyrTriangle/CFD_papers/README.md

 # CFD_papers
-A collection of CFD papers related to fire-driven flows.
+A collection of journal papers related to CFD modelling of fire-driven flows  with OpenFOAM/FireFOAM.